samsoir/defreyssinet/source/projects/index.markdown

 <p>The Potato Council of England were launching a new campaign to promote British potatoes.
 They decided that rather than commissioning a traditional advertising campaign, they would instead build and distribute and free application.
 This application would educate the user to the nutritional value of potatoes compared with other foods.
 When a user discovered a new  nutritional fact about potatoes, they can post it to their Facebook wall.</p>

 <p>I was approached to provide an answer to the brief supplied by the Potato Council.
 I submitted a design proposal for an iPad application based on the initial design ideas produced by the Potato Council.
-The iOS application was built and delivered in two weeks.
+The iOS application was built and delivered over two weeks.
 I provided all the final user interface design and development services.
 Finally, I was also responsible for the successful submission of the application to Apple for review.</p>

 <p>{% img /images/Available_on_the_App_Store_Badge_US-UK_135x40.png %}</p>
 </article>